Beterng/ClearChat-Bot/CODE_OF_CONDUCT.md

-# THIS Readme file are archive
+# This Readme file archive

 # Contributor Covenant Code of Conduct